 Withdrawing an Offer

-If an employer must withdraw an offer, the employer should immediately contact DMSB’s Director of the Office of Career Management, Georgia Holmes Doran, at email@example.com.
-This is a serious matter that can significantly harm an employer’s reputation and its subsequent ability to recruit students.
+If an employer must withdraw an offer, the employer should immediately contact the Moore School's director of the Office of Career Management, Georgia Holmes Doran, at email@example.com.
+This is a serious matter that can significantly harm an employer’s reputation and their subsequent ability to recruit students.

 Exceptions to Recruiting Guidelines for International Recruiters